pwright/GuideFrame/guideframe_demos/tutors_demo/guideframe_tutors_demo.md

 Let's continue to the alternative starter card.
 Before using the scroll to element function to move to the reference course.

 ## Step 8
-In this case, we use this function to access an element that isn't in the display window.
+In this case, we use this function to access an element that may not be in the display window.

 ## Step 9
 Let's use the click element by xpath function.
 We'll use it to access the search bar at the top of the screen.